xob0t/qBittorrent-File-Matcher/README.md

 #### FYI: What are the 'download' and 'content' directories?

-Download directory is the directory qBittorent downloads the torrent to.
+Download directory is the directory qBittorrent downloads the torrent to.
 Content directory is the directory **in** the torrent, if the torrent is not a single file.

 ## How to Run?